top of page

 David Krider

-Vice President, American Australian White Sheep Breeders Association, Seymour, Missouri, after December 2022, Marion Junction, Alabama.
+President, American Australian White Sheep Breeders Association, Seymour, Missouri, after December 2022, Marion Junction, Alabama.

 Fortunately, because of my business, livestock fence and water supplies, I was able to travel all around the USA and about 20 other countries visiting with livestock producers and view their operations.
 We have been operating grazing operations involving sheep, goats, cattle, both dairy and beef and have watched the goal in livestock production go to quantity not quality.